Oral semaglutide: Wegovy® pill arrives

 - Higher-dose semaglutide (7.2mg) may provide an additional injectable option.

-- Dual and triple-agonist therapies are in development, with future availability uncertain.
+- New dual and triple-agonist therapies are in development, with availability dates expected to be clarified as evidence matures.

 - Personalised treatment decisions remain essential, alongside lifestyle support.

-This article is for information purposes only and does not replace individual medical advice.
+This article is for information only and does not replace personal medical advice.
 Availability and approvals vary by country.
-Always consult a qualified healthcare professional before starting or changing any treatment.
+Always speak to a qualified healthcare professional before starting or changing treatment.

-2026 will see notable changes in weight management.
-Oral semaglutide, higher-dose injections, and emerging dual and triple-agonist medications expand options for adults living with obesity.
-Professional guidance ensures safe, effective, and personalised treatment.
+2026 is shaping up to be an important year in weight management.
+Oral semaglutide, higher-dose injections, and emerging dual and triple-agonist medicines may expand options for adults living with obesity.
+Clinical guidance remains essential for safe, effective, and personalised care.